Zurapiti/PhDLife/README.md

 ## hello visitor

-Here I will publish survey results from the _PhD life survey_ as people reply to the survey and I process them.
-I will update results as sufficient new responses are added to the survey.
+Here I will publish survey results from the _PhD life survey_, I will update as people reply to the survey and I process them.

 Did a PhD?
 Have not taken the survey yet?
 Yo can do it here: [PhD life survey](https://forms.gle/4NVZAtoYY6EhQbnC8)

-Thank you, all best,
+Thank you for your attention, all best,
 Jazz (Yazmín Zurápiti)